luxu-gg/okokphone_custom_app/README.md

 console.log(document.okokPhone); // See all the injected properties

 document.okokPhone.appId; // Your app's id, defined in init.lua
+document.okokPhone.resourceName; // Alternative to window.GetParentResourceName(), use what you want

+// Since v0.2.4
-document.okokPhone.resourceName; // An alternative to window.GetParentResourceName() since it doesn't exist inside the app container
+window.GetParentResourceName(); // Is now available inside the app container

 // Used in utils.js
 // Calling these functions directly is not recommended